stacks-network/docs/_android/tutorial.md

     If you are restoring an existing ID, you may see a prompt about your user being nameless, ignore it.
 At this point you have only a single application on your test server.
-So, you should see this single application, with your own `blockstack.id` display name, once you are signed in:
+So, you should see this single application, with your own `blockstack.id`, once you are signed in:

     ![](images/running-app.png)